TripleS2307/desi-cine-bot/README.md

 * `TELEGRAM_BOT_TOKEN`: Your bot's API token obtained from @BotFather.
 * `TELEGRAM_CHAT_ID`: The ID of the chat where you want to receive notifications.
+* `PARSE_API_KEY`: The API key required to authenticate requests to the movie data scraping service.

 ## ⚙️ How It Works